Geo0451/goofball/README.md

 ### Team Members

 - Member 1: Geo K J - Sahrdaya College of Engineering and Technology
-- Member 2: Harikrishna O. R- Sahrdaya College of Engineering and Technology
+- Member 2: Harikrishna O R- Sahrdaya College of Engineering and Technology

 ### Project Description

-Magic 8-Ball w/ local LLMs.
+Magic 8-Ball w/ local LLMs and multiple selectable system prompts.

 ### The Problem (that doesn't exist)

-The lack of certainty in life.
+The lack of certainty in life.\
+So we built a Magic 8-ball that makes it worse.

 ### The Solution (that nobody asked for)